isralduke/thatbook/23-isaiah.md

 > It will be like one gathering the ears of grain
 > in the Valley of Rephaim.
 > <a name="17:6">17:6</a> There will be some left behind,
-> like when an olive tree is beaten—
+> like when an olive tree is beaten —
 > two or three ripe olives remain toward the very top,
 > four or five on its fruitful branches,”
 > says the Lord God of Israel.